ale753/Algorithms-and-Data-Structures/README.md

 HOW IT WORKS

 This Python 3 code was written in few days for a college exam but most importantly for learning purposes.
-I know that some parts of the code could be improved (I have not used object-oriented paradigm) but for now I have no time to do this.

 Smart Tester tests a sorting alghoritm (in this case InsertionSort,CountingSort,MergeSort,HeapSort), calculates the execution times and confronts complexity with n, n^2, nlog2n.  (linear, quadratic, logaritmic)